xybersolve/s3-glacier-backup/README.md

 long term archive.
 It also provides some other s3/Glacier view utilities.
 The backup script can be automated via a cronjob.

+> This script depends on `aws s3`, `s3cmd` & `s3api`

-> Note: Glacier is not for data which may need to be restored quickly, for that I might suggest S3.
-As an example, I archive my photographic prints to cold storage in Glacier, in case of catastrophic loss of my other backup medium.
+> Glacier is not a good choice for data which may need to be restored quickly, for that I would suggest S3.
+As an example, I archive my photographic prints to 'cold storage' in Glacier, in case of catastrophic loss of my other backup medium.
+I store data essential to system recovery in S3.

 ## Why Glacier via S3?
 Glacier is great for inexpensive cold storage backups.
 Using S3 as a